dockstore/dockstore/_docs/advanced-features.md

 When running a CWL tool, you may want to add additional parameters/flags to the cwl-runner command.
 You can do this by updating your dockstore config file (`~/.dockstore/config`).

-As an example, adding the following line to your config file will stop cwl-runner from cleaning up, make it run in debug mode, and set the outdir to `/new/outputdir`
+As an example, adding the following line to your config file will stop cwl-runner from cleaning up (the Docker container and the temp directory as mounted on the host) and make it run in debug mode.

 ```
 cwltool-extra-parameters: --debug, --leave-container, --leave-tmpdir